 Any student, who is found to have violated this policy, may be subject to sanctions for the specific offense violated in accordance with the following schedule of sanctions.

-In addition, at the discretion of the Assistant Director of Residence Life and Community Standards, students may be referred to the Interim Dean of Students & Director of Residence Life for additional sanctioning which may include suspension.
+In addition, at the discretion of the Executive Director of Community Standards, students may be referred to the Senior Vice President for Enrollment Management and Student Affairs which may include suspension.

 In the Presence